-An access_token generated via the OAuth 2.0 Password grant type will be required for any components that create, or use, data specific to an end user (e.g. the Card Issuance Component).
+An access_token generated via the OAuth 2.0 Password grant type will be required for any components that create, or use, data specific to an end user (e.g. the Card Transactions or Card Balance Components).
 To properly authenticate the end user, you will need to create them as a username in our Admin service, and then use one of the following options for the password:

 Create a separate Hydrogen password and store it in your application.
 This method is NOT RECOMMENDED.
 You will need to be able to retrieve this data in plain text, so it can be submitted to our service.
 If you need to use this option, we recommend encrypting the passwords with AES-128 or AES-256 encryption, a strong private key, and storing in a key vault such as AWS or Azure, for storage.
 When the user is authenticated to your app, you can decrypt the password, and then pass it to our OAuth 2.0 service, to authenticate it in Hydrogen.

 If your app supports Single Sign On (SSO) for users of Google, Twitter, Apple, Linkedin etc. you can use options #2 or #3 above but not #1, since you will not be storing the user's password.